People

 Sojung Claire Kim is an Associate Professor and a Founding Director of the Communication, Health, and Relational Media (CHARM) Lab in the Department of Communication at George Mason University.
 Her research interests broadly lie at the intersections of emerging technologies, health and risk communication, and strategic messaging.
 Kim received her doctorate in Mass Communications from the University of Wisconsin-Madison and completed her post-doctoral fellowship in the Annenberg School for Communication at the University of Pennsylvania.

-(From left to right, Debby, Juli, Aaron, Dr. Kim, Katie, and Sogol)
+[CHARM Lab FA24 Social] From left to right, Debby, Juli, Aaron, Dr. Kim, Katie, and Sogol

 Wanlun (Debby) Chung (Ph.D.
 Student): Her research interests lie in strategic communication and communication technologies.
-She joined the lab in Fall 2024 and is leading the parasocial relationship project.
+She joined the lab research group in Fall 2024 and is leading the parasocial interaction (PSI) project.

 Aaron Trujillo (Ph.D.
 Student): His research interests lie in health communication, including patient-provider communication and public health campaign messaging.
 This semester, he is leading a project that examines a potential impact of the AI-based communication when promoting skin cancer prevention messages.

 Kaitlin Cashin (MA Student): She is interested in studying strategic communication theories and practices.
-In the future, she wants to apply what she learns from her research to the Air Force public affairs practices.
+Upon graduation, she wants to apply what she learns from her research to the Air Force public affairs practices.

 Juliana Marcello (Undergraduate Student): She is interested in studying strategic communication practices.
-She is currently working on the parasocial relationship project with other lab members.
+She is currently working on the parasocial interaction (PSI) project with other lab members.

 Sogol Khermandar (Undergraduate Student): She is interested in examining health communication messaging strategies in the context of mental health issues.
-She is currently working on the parasocial relationship research project with other lab members.
+She is working on the parasocial interaction (PSI) project with other lab members.

 Eryn Campbell (Ph.D.
 George Mason University)